ABC Blog

 Dryer Smells Bad When Running

-If the dryer is not new, the bad smell when it runs is likely being caused by something else.
+If the dryer is not new, the bad smell when it runs is likely caused by something else.
 Occasionally, an animal might either crawl into the dryer exhaust vent and die, or might build a nest somewhere in the wall along the line of the exhaust vent.
 When you run the dryer, the heat from the exhaust vent can cause bad odors from the animal or its nest to permeate your dryer, laundry room or home.
-With this piece of knowledge, you probably want to know what smells keep rats away and how you can prevent other invaders.
-Rather than resorting to a host of largely ineffective home remedies to address the problem, schedule an appointment with a pest control professional who will know exactly how to locate and remove your wildlife problem.
+Rather than resorting to a host of largely ineffective home remedies to address the problem, schedule an appointment with a pest control professional.
+They will know exactly how to locate and remove your wildlife problem.

 If your dryer smells like it’s burning when it’s on, the first thing you should do is stop your dryer.